 So you want to create new levels of leadership excellence in your organisation?
 You wish your leaders (or maybe yourself?) were more agile, more sophisticated, better at dealing with conflict and complexity?
-If you’re like most of the leaders I know, you use the tools at your disposal: you set aside time for a two-day retreat, maybe, or you take the plunge and invest in a fancy Executive Education program for your senior staff.
-And you cross your fingers and hope this time it will be different.
+If you’re like most of the leaders I know, you use the tools at your disposal: you set aside time for a two-day retreat, or you take the plunge and invest in a fancy Executive Education program for your senior staff.
+Then you cross your fingers and hope this time it will be different.

 Einstein is famous for saying that the definition of insanity is: “Doing the same thing over and over again and expecting different results.”
 Yet we pursue leadership development the way we would take an Italian cooking class: Three nights to master Arancine di riso and impress your friends.
 I talk to clients all over the world who are searching for a different approach, and yet at the end, they often turn to the only thing they know how to do: invest a couple of intense days in program and then hope it lives on in future practice.
 It almost never works out, but it’s all we know to do.
 Insane?